sibradzic/upp/README.md

 * Navi 10
 * Navi 14
 * Navi 21 (Sienna Cichlid)
+* Navi 22 (Navy Flounder)

 Note: iGPUs found in many recent AMD APUs are using completely different PowerPlay control methods, this tool does not support them.

+**WARNING**: Authors of this tool are in no way responsible for any damage that may happen to your expansive graphics card if you choose to modify card voltages, power limits, or any other PowerPlay parameters.
+Always remember that you are doing it entierly on your own risk!

 If you have bugs to report or features to request please create an issue on: https://github.com/sibradzic/upp